Zengtao Wang, Qingqing Meng* and Shaoshun Li* Pages 5510 - 5529 ( 20 )

 Conclusion: We believe these NIR probes project a promising approach for diagnosis and therapy of MDR cancers, thus holding great potential to reach clinical settings in cancer treatment.

-Molecular imaging, Near infrared dyes, multidrug resistance, P-glycoprotein, phototherapy
+Molecular imaging, near infrared dyes, multidrug resistance, P-glycoprotein, probes, phototherapy.